poppy-project/poppy-humanoid/README.md

 ![Trunk Assembled](doc/img/poppy-humanoid-github.jpg)

-The first and most advanced creature is the fully 3D printed Poppy Humanoid.

 ## Build your own Poppy Humanoid

 Building a complete Poppy Humanoid costs $8000-9000 with about 60% for buying the 25 Robotis Dynamixel actuators required.
 The full BOM is available here >> [Bill Of Material](hardware/doc/BOM.md).